Radahika/Persimmon/README.md

 ### Sentiment Analysis
-Persimmon uses naive Bayes classifiers and the NLTK platform to perform sentiment analysis on your Facebook feed and categorize statuses as positive or negative.
+Persimmon uses naive Bayes classifiers and the NLTK platform to perform sentiment analysis on Facebook feed to categorize statuses as positive or negative.

 ### Article Summarizer
 Persimmon also contains an implementation of Flipboard's [text